 7. That was a bit of a dog’s breakfast.

 8. Fair dinkum.

 10. We’ll just pick up a chooka.

 11. Oh yeah, he really stacked it!

-I really wish all the insect, language and measurement mishaps made us dislike Australia, but really it’s the planet’s best kept secret.
+I wish all the insect, language and measurement mishaps made us dislike Australia, but actually, it’s the planet’s best-kept secret.
 Please read In a Sunburned Country by Bill Bryson.
-He explains this juxtaposition so well and makes you laugh until you pee.
+It makes you laugh until you pee.